 Transaction costs are included in the cost of purchases and deducted from the sale proceeds.
 Direct transaction costs include costs charged to the Scheme such as fees, commissions and stamp duty.

-There were no separately identifiable direct transaction costs during the year (2016: £457k) based on global custodian records.
+Separately identifiable direct transaction costs during the year amounted to £2,989 (2017: nil) based on global custodian records.